rovinthomas/demo-repo/README.md

 git checkout name_of_branch_to_switch_to: to switch between branches

-git chekcout -b new_branch_name: to create a new branch with name
+git checkcout -b new_branch_name: to create a new branch with name